NotCure/NotCure/README.md

 # 💫 About Me:
-👋 Welcome to my alt account!
+👋 Welcome to my  account!
 I use this space to try out different ideas and projects. :)<br><br>

 # 💻 Tech Stack: